Help needed: Red Cross asking for volunteers

 WILKES-BARRE, Pa. — An organization that serves others is looking for some help itself.

-From disaster relief to blood drives and help at home fires, the Red Cross’s work continues in northeastern Pennsylvania and beyond.
+From disaster relief to blood drives and help at the scene of fires, the Red Cross’s work continues in northeastern Pennsylvania and beyond.

-Red Cross officials said they understand people are nervous right now, but they said there are things people can do to help while social distancing.
+Red Cross officials say they understand people are nervous right now, but they say there are things people can do to help while social distancing.

 They especially need help with blood drives.

-“Some counties we are a little more filled in others, but other counties like in Luzerne county right now we are in critical need right now for a blood ambassador helping to transport the blood where it needs to go," said Palmer.
+“Some counties we are a little more filled than others, but other counties like in Luzerne County right now we are in critical need right now for a blood ambassador helping to transport the blood where it needs to go," said Palmer.

 Red Cross officials say there are things people can do to volunteer from home.